 "Playing with a man down is very difficult because you have to run faster and fight harder.
 But we left happy."

-The Selecao star was linked heavily with a move to AC Milan in the January transfer window but the switch failed to materialise, and Kaka wants to give his all for the Blancos despite his desire to leave for San Siro.
+The Selecao star was linked heavily with a move to AC Milan in the January transfer window but the switch failed to materialize, and Kaka wants to give his all for the Blancos despite his desire to leave for San Siro.

 ''I had good chance [to leave] in the winter but it was not good for Madrid financially," the former Ballon d’Or winner added.